BeroSlingBlade/microservice-mock/README.md

 requests will then return the cached result (to enhance performance).
 This makes the mock service an ideal tool to support load testing as well.

+Scripts in the configuration exclude any other configuration elements.
+The script should create the response based on input of the full requestUri (GET), or the full requestUri and body in case of a POST.
+The name of the argunents is not import, the name of the method however should remain 'mock'.

 If a request is made which does not match any url's (mappings) a 404 is returned.

 ### Data configuration